Best Of13 min read

 Pricing: Pay-as-you-go (~$0.0000573/s for shared-cpu-1x)

-Best for: Apps with global users where latency matters.
-Real-time applications, API gateways, edge computing use cases.
+Best for: Apps with global users where latency isn't negotiable.
+Real-time applications, API gateways, edge computing.

 #7.
 DigitalOcean App Platform — Best for Container-First Teams

-DigitalOcean's App Platform wraps their reliable infrastructure in a PaaS layer that makes container deployment accessible.
-If your team already uses Docker and wants something simpler than Kubernetes but more controlled than a pure PaaS, App Platform hits that sweet spot.
+DigitalOcean's App Platform wraps their solid infrastructure in a PaaS layer that makes container deployment approachable.
+If your team uses Docker and wants something simpler than Kubernetes but more hands-on than pure PaaS, this hits that spot.

-The static site hosting is free, and app deployments start at $5/mo.
-The tight integration with DigitalOcean's Managed Databases, Spaces (object storage), and Kubernetes clusters gives you a clear upgrade path as you scale.
+Static site hosting is free, and app deployments start at $5/mo.
+The integration with DigitalOcean's Managed Databases, Spaces (object storage), and Kubernetes gives you a clear path forward as you grow.

 Key Features: